 If you are interested in joining the Education Committee - which empowers students and educators to raise awareness and prevent human trafficking in our communities - please fill out the form below.

 LOCKER SLAM: A School Awareness Program for January - HUMAN TRAFFICKING PREVENTION MONTH

-The NJ Coalition Against Human Trafficking has been awarded a grant by NORTHEAST COMMUNITY TRANSFORMATION to bring LOCKER SLAM to schools throughout the state.
+The NJ Coalition Against Human Trafficking was awarded a grant by NORTHEAST COMMUNITY TRANSFORMATION to bring LOCKER SLAM to schools throughout the state in January 2019.

 Please check out LOCKER SLAM activity on social media @njhumantrafficking on Facebook and Instagram, using #NJStudentsForFreedom.

 PEOPLE SHOULD NOT BE FOR SALE